We believe in children. We believe children should laugh and learn. We believe children should play and progress.

 ‘Bug Club’ is used to compliment our physical range of books.
 We blend this online reading scheme with the hard copies to ensure our children read a wide range of books in a variety of ways whilst building their comprehension, inference and understanding.

-KS2 reading – Plagues of reading
+KS2 Plagues of Reading

 In Key Stage Two, after children have completed the Oxford Reading Tree and Collins schemes, children progress onto our ‘plagues of reading’ scheme.
 This can be found here: https://teachlikeachampion.org/wp-content/uploads/5-Plagues-Reading-Spine.pdf This consists of a broad variety of books separated into the following genres: